Flexible Labor Capacity: The Next Evolution in Lean Waste Elimination

 Let’s consider what happens when labor capacity is fixed.

 - When demand drops, lines are overstaffed.
-FTEs wait for work, labor costs rise per unit, and efficiency declines.
+FTEs wait for work, labor cost per unit rises, and efficiency declines.

 - When demand fluctuates, every attempt to maintain takt becomes a firefight instead of a designed system response.

-Each of these conditions generates waste.
-Not in the traditional sense of excess motion or inventory, but in the form of mismatched capacity.
-The resources deployed no longer match the value being created.
+Each of these conditions generates waste, not in the traditional sense of excess motion or inventory, but in the form of mismatched capacity.
+Resources no longer match the value being created.

-This is what defines the systemic inefficiency of inflexible capacity — a structural condition that undermines Lean flow even when processes themselves are well-designed.
-It is not a new “eighth waste,” but rather a meta-level constraint that prevents the original seven wastes from staying under control when variation rises.
+This defines the systemic inefficiency of inflexible capacity, a structural condition that undermines Lean flow even when processes themselves are well-designed.
+It is not a new “eighth waste,” but a meta-level constraint that prevents the original seven wastes from staying under control when variation rises.

 It manifests as: